 Stacey resides on the traditional unceded territory of the Mississauga, Anishinaabew, and Attiwonderonk (Neutral) peoples, colonially known as Mitchell, Ontario.

-Katie Cook – Director of Operations and Services (she/her/elle)
+Katie Cook – Director of Knowledge Exchange (she/her/elle)

 Katie joined CCFSC in 2020.
 Her work involves managing a range of projects, including the development of community safety and well-being plans, creating documents to support communities in their own work (i.e., the Practitioner Guide for the Development of CP/CSWB Plans and topic summaries), and conducting research.
 She is a criminologist with experience in youth justice and community crime prevention.
 She completed her PhD in sociology at the University of Waterloo where her research focused on youth crime prevention and campus law enforcement.
 She has worked with the Waterloo Region Crime Prevention Council on projects to support marginalized youth, reduce problematic substance use, and prevent violence, and was a member of the Youth Justice Committee with the John Howard Society of Waterloo Wellington for several years.
 Her work is guided by the principles of equity, collaboration, and long-term investment in the social determinants of health to ensure all members of the community can thrive.